nuxt-modules/og-image/README.md

 ## OgImageDynamic / defineOgImageDynamic

 The `OgImageDynamic` component and the `defineOgImageDynamic` composable creates a dynamic image.
-They are not pre-rendered and will be generated at runtime.
+They are not prerendered and will be generated at runtime.

 The options follow the [OgImageOptions](#OgImageOptions) interface,